Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Unimodal analyses

+In Table \ref{tab:3D}, we report the results obtained with all the 3D encodings considered.
+As expected, when we combine $F_{\rm local}$ and $F_{\rm global}$ in $F_K$ the performance generally improves.
+Globally, $K$-nn using DTW is worse than $F_K$ with the exception of Pouring vs. Placing.
+With respect to the $K$-nn approach, the graph Laplacian $\mathcal{L}$ allows to boost the DTW classification performance in almost all the binary/all-class comparisons.
+A further boost in accuracy is provided by H-COV \cite{egizi} and ker-COV \cite{kerCOV} with an all-class improvement of 7.72\% and 10.62\% respectively.

+In Table \ref{tab:2D} and \ref{tab:CNN}, we report the performance of hand-crafted and data-driven representations for the 2D data, respectively.
+With the exception of HOT representation \cite{HOT}, all hand-crafted histogram-based encodings are, generally speaking, equally performant (Table \ref{tab:2D}), being sometimes much more effective than spatio-temporal convolutions of \cite{C3D}: VLAD-HOF scores 58.23\% on the all class case, which is about 6\% better than space-time architecture of \cite{C3D} fed with OF images.
+Additionally, the usage of a fine-tuned AlexNet architecture is actually able to improve the previous score (in tandem with VLAD and OF, about +6\% over DT-HOF).

-In this Section, we present a temporal analysis of the reach-to-grasp motions to verify if, in the 3D/2D data, it is possible to find any peculiar instant which is richer in kinematic discriminants than others.
+{\bf Snippet Analysis.} We present a temporal analysis of the reach-to-grasp motions to verify if, in the 3D/2D data, it is possible to find any peculiar instant which is richer in kinematic discriminants than others.

 We performed a snippet analysis where the 3D marker trajectories and 2D video sequences were trimmed to cover the initial 20\%, 40\%, 60\%, 80\% or 100\% of the original grasping execution only.
 Please note that, on our dataset, the latter is extremely short (2 seconds on average): hence, the snippet analysis forces the classification to rely on a very limited information.
 For instance, at 20\%, for the shortest trial in our dataset, we have to use 16 markers acquisitions and 3 video frames only.
 As to monitor the impact of limiting the temporal domain on the 3D and 2D data separately, we considered the descriptors which obtained the best performance in the two baselines, respectively: ker-COV \cite{kerCOV} (Section \ref{sez:3D}) and AlexNet-OF-{\em VLAD} (Section \ref{sez:2D}).
 In this case, ker-COV representation only models temporal correlations among the initial 20\%, \dots, 100\% acquisitions of the markers and, similarly, the dictionary for {\em VLAD} encoding AlexNet-OF features is specific of the considered portion of the videos only.